TravelSizedLions/journey/Assets/Production/0_Code/Storm/Characters/README.md

+# Storm.Characters
 Logic relating to any characters in the game, including NPCs, the player, bosses, and non-humanoid AI.